snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/testing/index.md

     snowplow/snowbridge:${versions.snowbridge} > output.txt`
 }</CodeBlock>

-Note that docker expects absolute paths for mounted files - here we use pwd but you can specify the aboslute path manually too.
+Note that docker expects absolute paths for mounted files - here we use `$(pwd)` but you can specify the aboslute path manually too.

-To test transformations, your configuration file only needs to contain the `transform` block(s) that you're testing, leaving the source and targets on default (by not specifying them in the configuration file).
+To test transformations, you only need to add the `transform` block(s) to your configuration file.
+Don’t specify the `source` and `target` blocks to leave them on default (`stdin` and `stdout`).

 ### Adding custom scripts